 Live Power Community Farm is a long-standing values-driven model for community supported agriculture.
-At LPCF, Steven and Gloria lift the vocation of farming to an art of the land.
+At LPCF, Stephen and Gloria lift the vocation of farming to an art of the land.
 They are supported by shareholders willing to bear the financial risk for their success.
 The benefits of this elegant economic model are: the farmers are fulfilling their life destinies; the community itself determines what is economically just and necessary out of recognizing how truly dependent we are on the value each member brings to the process—whether biodynamic farming knowledge or just plain money; and, collectively we are contributing to healing the earth.
 Better yet, the cost of a share tastes good, food is spirit, and compost is gold.
 This is life-affirming economics at its best and it’s hard to imagine how anyone would want it any other way.

 Live Power Community Farm CSA Member for 19 years